Understanding Graph Isomorphism Network for rs-fMRI Functional Connectivity Analysis: Materials and Methods

-Based on the aforementioned understanding of the GIN, we proceed to apply the GIN to the rsfMRI data for graph classification of the sex and provide neuroscientific interpretation.
-The Fig.~\ref{fig:scheme} provides schematic illustration of the proposed analysis pipeline.
+Based on the aforementioned understanding of the GIN, we proceed to apply the GIN to the rs-fMRI data for classification of the subjects' sex and provide neuroscientific interpretation.
+The Figure~\ref{fig:scheme} provides schematic illustration of the proposed analysis pipeline.